-To better reflect the flexibility of our CET curricula - especially when designing courses to respond and meet changing market demands - our MiniMasters will be renamed FlexiMasters.
-Like the MiniMasters, FlexiMasters will still enable adult learners to plan their individual learning pathways.
+To better reflect the flexibility of our CET curricula - especially when designing courses to respond and meet changing market demands, our FlexiMasters enable adult learners to plan their individual learning pathways.
 The involvement of industry practitioners, where applicable, in designing the FlexiMasters curricula and providing their valuable industry-relevant expertise in the course content and mode of delivery, thereby bringing in industry/market perspectives to the learners, is a key component of the FlexiMasters.

 Our unique FlexiMasters micro-credential aims to support the learning needs of working adults and to encourage working adults to embrace reskilling and upskilling opportunities to ensure their future readiness.
 Furthermore, with the FlexiMasters certificate having half the academic load of a Master’s programme, working adults have the choice to transfer the completed courses to a relevant NTU Master’s programme should they wish to pursue an NTU Master’s degree.

 FlexiMasters seek to provide working professionals and our alumni alternate and flexible pathways to upskill, boost their employability or pursue their intellectual enrichment through a selected range of academic accredited CET courses that can be stacked towards a FlexiMasters certificate awarded from an acclaimed University.

 You will be able to choose from a wide spectrum of multi-disciplinary areas offered by NTU’s colleges and schools, institutes and centres to expand your knowledge and skills at your own time and pace, and at the same time remain competitive and improve career-prospect in this fast-growing industry.